swiftx-io/paymob-rails/README.md

 ## Contributing

 We welcome contributions to improve paymob-rails!
 Whether you want to fix a bug, implement a new feature, or suggest improvements, we appreciate your efforts.

-To contribute to this project, follow these steps:

-1. **Fork the Repository**: Start by forking the repository to your GitHub account.

-2. **Clone the Repository**: Clone the forked repository to your local machine.

-3. **Create a Branch**: Create a new branch for your contribution.

-4. **Make Changes**: Make your desired changes to the codebase.

-5. **Test**: Ensure that the changes you made pass all existing tests, and if necessary, add new tests to cover the changes.

-6. **Commit Changes**: Commit your changes with a descriptive commit message.

-7. **Push Changes**: Push your changes to your forked repository.

-8. **Create a Pull Request**: Go to the [original repository](link-to-your-repo) and create a pull request.
-Be sure to provide a detailed description of your changes and the problem they solve.

-9. **Review**: Once your pull request is submitted, it will be reviewed by the maintainers.
-You may need to address any feedback or comments before it can be merged.

-Thank you for considering contributing to paymob-rails!
-Your involvement makes this project better for everyone.

 Feel free to customize this template to suit the specific guidelines and processes of your project.